khaninejad/buttonzi/README.md

-This extension will convert your commands into buttons
+This extension will convert your package.json commands into statusbar buttons

+## Getting Start

+Run "Run ButtonZi" command on Command Pallet.

+The commends will be appeared on status bar.

 ## Release Notes

-First version

-### 1.0.0
+### 0.0.6

-Initial release of ...
+Initial dev version

 ---